JeffreyBenjaminBrown/digraphs-with-text/Hash/the-hash-language.md

 # Writing to a RSLT with Hash

-You already know about words and parentheses.
-The only remaining thing to learn about is the # symbol.
+Being a human fluent in some natural language, you already know about words and parentheses.
+To add data to a RSLT in Hash, you only need one more symbol, `#`.

 ## Using # to create simple and compound relationships